beeb/lintspec/README.md

-On an AMD Ryzen 9 7950X processor with 64GB of RAM, linting the [Uniswap/v4-core](https://github.com/Uniswap/v4-core) `src` folder on WSL2 (Ubuntu), lintspec is about 142x faster, or a reduction of the execution time of 99.3%:
+On an AMD Ryzen 9 7950X processor with 64GB of RAM, linting the [Uniswap/v4-core](https://github.com/Uniswap/v4-core) `src` folder on WSL2 (Ubuntu), lintspec is about 142x faster, or 0.7% of the execution time (99.3% improvement):

 ```
 Benchmark 1: npx @defi-wonderland/natspec-smells --include "src/**/*.sol"